 ‘‘We do not just see ‘a house’: We see a handsome house, an ugly house, or a pretentious house’’ Zajonic (p.
 154).

-When we respond emotionally to stimuli the experiential system automatically searches our memory for related experiences, including their emotional associations.
+When we respond emotionally to stimuli the experiential system automatically searches our memory for related experiences.
+Including their emotional associations.
 When those associated feelings are positive, they trigger actions and thoughts designed to replicate those feelings.
 When the feelings are negative they drive actions and thoughts designed to avoid the feelings.

 Rather than reviewing risks and benefits independently, people with a negative attitude towards gambling for instance are likely to perceive its benefits as low and risks as high.
 The affect heuristic is more influential when people do not have the mental resources or time to deliberate over a problem.
-This explains why peoples’ responses appear more extreme when they are stressed and emotional about a subject.
+This explains why peoples’ responses appear more extreme when they are emotional about a subject.

 The affect heuristic is a general purpose heuristic similar to availability and representativeness in that it acts as an orienting device as does similarity and memorability (Kahneman and Frederick, 2002).
 It may also explain the zero price effect whereby people are drawn much more strongly to a free offer than one which charges a price very close to zero.